azuspl/Azus-Portfoilo/index.md

 # C# Destruction Derby FiveM GameMode

-This gamemode was based on DD gamemode from MTA This gamemode has nitro, repair pickups, custom maps, round systems, randomize cars and their types.
+This gamemode was based on DD gamemode from MTA.
+This gamemode has nitro, repair pickups, custom maps, round systems, randomize cars and their types.
 To win, player must destruct other players cars or push them to the water.

 ![Image](https://i.imgur.com/4nEw59V.png)
 ![Image](https://i.imgur.com/nlQMM7l.png)